 For Layer 2 VSN with IP Multicast over Fabric Connect, TLV 185 on the BEB where the source is located, displays the multicast source and group addresses and has the Tx bit set.
-Each multicast group has its own unique data I-SID with a value between 16,000,000 to 16,512,000.
-TLV 144 on the BEB bridge, where the sender is located, has the Tx bit set.
-All BEB bridges, where a receiver exists, have the Rx bit set.
+Each multicast

-- 1. Log on to CLI to enter User EXEC mode. - 2.
+- 1. To enter User EXEC mode, log on to the switch. - 2.
 Display IS-IS Link State Database information by Type-Length-Value (TLV):